dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/capture-vision-router/auxiliary-classes/simplified-capture-vision-settings.md

 ### roiMeasuredInPercentage

-Specifies whether the ROI is measured in pixels or as a percentage of the image size.
+Specifies whether the ROI is measured in pixels (false) or as a percentage of the image dimensions (true).

 <div class="sample-code-prefix"></div>
 >- Objective-C